-Sometimes toilet training children with autism spectrum disorder (ASD) is associated with other behaviour problems, like being afraid of the toilet, going in places other than the toilet, filling the toilet with paper and other materials, continually flushing the toilet, smearing poo on the wall and other places, and refusing to poo.
-Constipation can also be a problem.
+Sometimes autistic children who are toilet training can behave in challenging ways.
+For example, they might be afraid of the toilet, go in places other than the toilet, fill the toilet with paper and other materials, continually flush the toilet, smear poo on the wall and other places, and refuse to poo.

 Constipation is a common problem in children.
 If your child avoids doing poos, it might be constipation.

 Constipation is usually caused by not enough water or other fluids or not enough dietary fibre.
-Some children with ASD are picky eaters, which can cause them to become constipated more easily than other children.
+Some autistic children are selective eaters, which can cause them to become constipated more easily than other children.

-It’s worth noting that normal bowel habits vary a lot among children.
-Some children poo 2-3 times a day, but others poo only every 2-3 days.
 If you think your child is constipated, see your paediatrician or GP.
-Your health professional can rule out any underlying medical concerns, and help you with strategies to manage your child’s constipation.
+They can rule out any underlying medical concerns, and help you with strategies to manage your child’s constipation.

 Things going backwards